claudio1975/Storm_Events/README.md

 ![LightGBM monthly conformal intervals, injuries direct, 2025, thunderstorm model](images/Thunderstorm_LightGBM_Conformal_Monthly_Injuries_Direct.png)

 `INJURIES_DIRECT` in the 2025 test year.
-The slice has a strong, clean seasonality — the season builds from February, peaks in June, decays through the autumn — and the band follows that shape instead of staying flat, widening exactly where the risk concentrates.
-The actual monthly total stays inside the interval in every month of the year, the June peak included (77 injuries against a ceiling near 82).
+The slice has a strong, clean seasonality, the season builds from February, peaks in June, decays through the autumn, and the band follows that shape instead of staying flat, widening exactly where the risk concentrates.
+The actual monthly total stays inside the interval in every month of the year, the June peak included.
 The predicted line sits below the actual at the spring and summer peaks, so the model under-calls the level while the interval still contains it, which is precisely what the conformal layer is there to provide.

 ![LightGBM monthly conformal intervals, deaths direct, 2025, thunderstorm model](images/Thunderstorm_LightGBM_Conformal_Monthly_Deaths_Direct.png)

 `DEATHS_DIRECT` shows the same seasonal shape on a much smaller scale, and one month escapes: June, the peak of the season, with 20 deaths against a band ceiling near 17.5.
 Every other month is inside.
-With only a few dozen death-carrying events per year in this slice, a single severe June outbreak is exactly the kind of episode the interval cannot anticipate — the same scarcity effect seen in the global slice, but confined to one month here instead of scattered across the rare event groups.
+With only a few dozen death-carrying events per year in this slice, a single severe June outbreak is exactly the kind of episode the interval cannot anticipate, the same scarcity effect seen in the global slice, but confined to one month here instead of scattered across the rare event groups.

 ### Tornado — 1950–2025